devleaks/followthegreens/docs/preferences.md

 applies to the entire application unless an airport- or aircraft-specific preference redefines it.

+1. `LOGGING_LEVEL`: Controls the amount of information that is written into Follow the greens log file.
+The lower the level, the more information gets written.
 1. `DISTANCE_BETWEEN_GREEN_LIGHTS`: Distance between taxiway center lights (expressed in meters.)
 1. `RABBIT_SPEED`: Rabbit speed, including completely disabled by setting the speed to `0`.
 (Expressed in fraction of a second; would be the same for all aicrafts.)
 1. `RABBIT_LENGTH`: Rabbit length (would be the same for all aicrafts.)